 Households and Financialization in Europe develops a processual, relational and critical transdisciplinary approach to household financialization in Europe, utilizing a range of national and local case studies.
 It does so by drawing on debates in Marxist, feminist and radical IPE, anthropology and other fields.

-With its transdisciplinary approach, this book will be of great interest to students and scholars of finance, financialization, household economics, international and global political economy, and uneven development.
+With its transdisciplinary approach, this book will be of great interest to students and scholars of finance, financialization, household economics, international and global political economy, uneven development, economic anthropology, and economic sociology.

 Introduction: Households and Peripheral Financialization in Eastern and Southern Europe